-Section 15 would amend an existing exemption from commercial drivers license requirements for vehicles used as firefighting or emergency equipment for the purpose of preserving life or property or to execute emergency governmental functions.
-This section would amend the exemption to cover those vehicles when used to execute governmental functions including necessary maintenance, training, or required operation for official business.
+Section 15.
+Amends an existing exemption from commercial drivers license requirements for vehicles used as firefighting or emergency equipment for the purpose of preserving life or property or to execute emergency governmental functions.
+This section amends the exemption to cover those vehicles when used to execute governmental functions including necessary maintenance, training, or required operation for official business.

-Section 16 would repeal a requirement in State law that the Department of Transportation erect signs at all points where paved highways enter the State from adjacent states indicating that highways are patrolled by unmarked police vehicles.
+Section 16.
+Repeals a requirement in State law that the Department of Transportation erect signs at all points where paved highways enter the State from adjacent states indicating that highways are patrolled by unmarked police vehicles.
 This requirement was originally enacted in 1957.